José Barcala

-José Antonio Barcala García (born 28 September 1981) is a Spanish football manager who manages FC Bayern Munich.
+José Antonio Barcala García (born 28 September 1981) is a Spanish professional football manager who manages Frauen-Bundesliga club Bayern Munich.

 Career

-In 2017, Barcala was appointed as a youth manager of Australian side Brisbane Roar FC.
-Two years later, he was appointed manager of French women's side FC Girondins de Bordeaux.
-Following his stint there, he was appointed as an assistant manager of Swiss side FC Aarau in 2021.
+In 2017, Barcala was appointed as a youth manager of Australian side Brisbane Roar.
+Two years later, he joined French women's side Girondins de Bordeaux as an assistant.
+Following his stint there, he was hired as an assistant manager of Swiss side Aarau in 2021.

-The same year, he was appointed as an assistant manager of the Scotland women's national football team.
-Subsequently, he was appointed manager of Swiss women's side Servette FC Chênois during the summer of 2023, helping the club win the league title.
-Ahead of the 2025–26 season, he was appointed manager of German side FC Bayern Munich.
+The same year, Barcala was appointed assistant manager of the Scotland women's national team.
+During the summer of 2023, he took charge of Swiss women's side Servette, helping the club win the league title.
+Ahead of the 2025–26 season, he was appointed manager of German side Bayern Munich.

 Personal life

 Barcala was born on 28 September 1981.
 Born in Meaño, Spain, he is a native of the city.
 Married, he has two daughters.